Women’s Olympics Golf Field - World Class Line Up For Paris 2024

 The other team with three players, South Korea, will be represented by Jin Young Ko, Hyo Joo Kim and Amy Yang, who booked her place at the last minute thanks to her maiden Major title, which took her 15 places up the world rankings to fifth.

-Jin Young Ko plays for South Korea at the Games
+Jin Young Ko represents South Korea

 (Image credit: Getty Images)